gumptior/FFExtension/README.md

 ## License

-FFExtension is available under the MIT license.
+FRExtension is available under the MIT license.
 See the LICENSE file for more info.